junxit/us-congress-bills-110/metadata.md

 - 2007-07-18 — Placed on the Union Calendar, Calendar No. 147.
 - 2007-07-18 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 110-237.
 - 2007-07-18 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 110-237.
+- 2007-07-27 — Rules Committee Resolution H. Res.
+579 Reported to House.
+Rule provides for consideration of H.R.
+2831 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on Education and Labor now printed in the bill shall be considered as adopted.
+- 2007-07-30 — Considered under the provisions of rule H. Res.
+579. (consideration: CR 7/31/2007 H8940-8950; text of measure as introduced: CR 7/31/2007 H8940-8950)
+- 2007-07-30 — DEBATE - The House proceeded with one hour of debate on H.R.
+2831.
+- 2007-07-30 — House amendment offered
+- 2007-07-30 — Rule H. Res.
+579 passed House.
+- 2007-07-30 — Rule provides for consideration of H.R.
+2831 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on Education and Labor now printed in the bill shall be considered as adopted.
+- 2007-07-31 — Considered as unfinished business. (consideration: CR H9219-9222)
+- 2007-07-31 — Considered as unfinished business. (consideration: CR H9226-9227)
+- 2007-07-31 — DEBATE - The House resumed debate on H.R.
+2831.
+- 2007-07-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-31 — On passage Passed by the Yeas and Nays: 225 - 199 (Roll No. 768).
+- 2007-07-31 — POSTPONED PROCEEDINGS - The Chair put the question on passage of the bill and by voice vote, announced that the ayes had prevailed.
+Mr. Andrews demanded the yeas and nays and the Chair postponed further proceedings on the question of passage until a time to be announced.
+- 2007-07-31 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 225 - 199 (Roll No. 768).
+- 2007-07-31 — The previous question was ordered pursuant to the rule. (consideration: CR H9222)